xdeafbabe/ts-jest-boilerplate/README.md

-git clone https://github.com/Euromance/ts-jest-boilerplate.git your-project cd your-project rm -rf .git README.md LICENSE git init git add . git commit -m "Initial commit"
+git clone https://github.com/Euromance/ts-jest-boilerplate.git your-project cd your-project rm -rf .git README.md LICENSE sed -i s/tsjestboilerplate/your-project/ package.json git init git add . git commit -m "Initial commit"
 ```

+## License

+Do whatever comes to your mind.
+Modify, redistribute, upload to `npm`, create a `yeoman` template, tell your friends you wrote it - I don't care.

+## P.S.

 _I find this enormous zoo of JS tooling overwhelming, each of them using their own config file and style and packages and whatever.
 Python is much simpler as there is PEP8.
 Feel free to contribute and improve!_